A new method for clustered survival data]{A new method for clustered survival data: Estimation of treatment effect heterogeneity and variable selection: Discussion

-We describe two important and practical utilities of a new Bayesian machine learning tool riAFT-BART for analyzing clustered and censored survival data.
-To address the implications of complex data structures of large-scale clinical datasets generated from multiple institutions for causal inferences about population treatment effect, riAFT-BART was developed to accurately estimate the population average treatment effect on patient survival while accounting for the variation in institutional effects. \citep{hu2022flexible} Moving from broad applicability of a population study to personalized medicine requires the understanding of treatment effect heterogeneity.
-The treatment effect heterogeneity was traditionally identified by first enumerating potential effect modifiers with subject-matter experts and then estimating the average treatment effect within each subgroup.\cite{kent2020predictive} This approach is particularly suitable to confirmatory treatment effect heterogeneity analysis in randomized clinical trials.
+Moving from broad applicability of a population study to personalized medicine requires the understanding of treatment effect heterogeneity.
+The treatment effect heterogeneity was traditionally identified by first enumerating potential effect modifiers with subject-matter experts and then estimating the average treatment effect within each subgroup \citep{kent2020predictive}.
+This approach is particularly suitable to confirmatory treatment effect heterogeneity analysis in randomized clinical trials.
 In observational data with a large number of pre-treatment covariates, such \emph{a priori} specification that separates the issues of confounding and treatment effect heterogeneity is often practically infeasible.
-We described a way in which the new tool riAFT-BART can be used to perform an exploratory treatment effect heterogeneity analysis to generate scientifically meaningful hypotheses and treatment effect discovery.
+We described a way in which the new method riAFT-BART can be used to perform an exploratory treatment effect heterogeneity analysis to generate scientifically meaningful hypotheses and treatment effect discovery.
 Through a comprehensive simulation representative of complex confounding and heterogeneity settings with right-censored survival data, we provided new empirical evidence for the better performance of our proposed method in comparison with three existing methods.
 In the application to a large COVID-19 dataset, we found that oxygen saturation and white blood cell count were two key patient factors that modulated the comparative treatment effect between remdesivir and dexamethasone + remdesivir.
 We further exploited the posterior samples of the ISTE from riAFT-BART and the random forests model to explore clinically meaningful relationships between COVID-19 medications, patient profile and expected survival time.
 The results could facilitate treatment effect discovery in subpopulations and may inform personalized treatment strategy and the planning of future confirmatory randomized trials.
+Based on the simulation results, caution is warranted when drawing causal inferences about subpopulations in the tail regions of the generalized propensity score distribution, as the reliability of these inferences may be compromised.